 Experience the relaxed atmosphere of The Oyster Shack, Bigbury, defined by its simple yet effective Mediterranean décor and outdoor all weather eating area.
 Whether enjoying a plate of local oysters or freshly caught fish, you will appreciate the unique surrounding, sitting inside or out.

 Saltram House, a largely undiscovered treasure, is the perfect day out.
-The National Trust house with its original contents gives a fascinating glimpse into a courtry estate from another time.
+The National Trust house with its original contents gives a fascinating glimpse into a country estate from another time.
 Close to Plymouth but set apart in its own extensive parkland, it’s just a drive up the road from Modbury.

 Modbury, a small pretty town (population approximately 1500) existing since Saxon times and mentioned in the Doomsday Book, takes its name from the Saxon for “meeting place” (Moot Burgh).
 Modbury is a thriving community between moor and sea, lying in a hollow and surrounded by rolling hills and ridges, making an attractive base for exploring the South Hams.
 The stunning sandy beach of Bigbury-On-Sea is just 3 miles to the south, where a trip on the sea tractor takes you over to Burgh Island and resident art deco Burgh Island Hotel.
 Modbury is an architectural delight with dignified terraced town houses, slate-hung walls, quaint shop windows and classical doorways, a historical urban landscape within a charming rural setting.

-The edge of Dartmoor is only 5 miles to the north, with its dramatic open spaces, rock formations know as torrs, and breath taking and rugged landscape.
+The edge of Dartmoor is only 5 miles to the north, with its dramatic open spaces, rock formations know as torrs, and breathtaking and rugged landscape.

 Schooling - Ivybridge Community College is one of very few schools that has had six consecutive Outstanding Ofsted reports over the last 20 years.
 In 2010 the College converted to an Academy.